balasuar/slate/source/includes/_tngintroduction.md

 Standard content type header, indicating the content type of the request content.

 **User-Agent:** *required*
 The user agent header is used to indicate the technology of the client application (or connector).
-This is a string that is built into a connector or issued to an SDK partner when they sign up to use the SDK.
+This is a string that is built into a connector or issued to a development partner.